mautrix/docs/bridges/go/signal/authentication.md

 8. The bot should inform you of a successful login.
 9. Run `signal-cli -u +123456789 receive` occasionally to make sure the registration remains active.
+   * Optionally use the `-t -1` flag to make it run in the background.
+However, it needs occasional updating and it might also crash randomly, so you shouldn't leave it completely unattended.

 </details>